 Crawford became McCann’s first signing at Rovers, and the Scot says he is a player who likes to make things happen.

 “The manager had a lot to do with me signing for the club, the way he was talking about how he wants to play, the open and expansive play, the attacking football which is my style,” he said.

 “It is good to know that he wanted me here and get me involved with the squad quite quickly, I am an attacking midfielder who likes to get on the ball and make things happen.

 “I scored quite a few free-kicks last season, created a lot from dead ball situations which I think I am quite good at, and I just generally like to get on the ball as much as I can.”

-Crawford signs from Scottish Premier League side Hamilton Academical after spending 11 years at the Accies, and says he has always been keen to make the move to England.
+Crawford signs from Scottish Premiership side Hamilton Academical after spending 11 years at the Accies, and says he has always been keen to make the move to England.